wix-incubator/react-native-crash-course/docs/App.UiLib.md

    onPress={this.onPostDeletePressed}
 />
 ```
-Try to use the `View` component and it's modifier to make the screen look like this:
+Now try to use the `View` component and it's modifier to make the screen look something like this:

 <img src="https://github.com/wix-playground/wix-mobile-crash-course/blob/master/assets/deleteButton.png" align="center" height="600px">

 ## 5. Make your Text Inputs float and open

 Import the ui-lib's [`TextField`](https://z448401921.github.io/react-native-ui-lib/uilib-docs/public/docs/TextField/) component.
-Use it to get a floating placeholder for the title and to open a modal for writing the post's text.
+Use it to get a "floating" placeholder text for the title and to open a modal which will be used to write in the actual text of the blog post.

 ```js
  <TextField